DigitalGrammarsAB/alphabetter/README.md

 It is developed by Digital Grammars AB for internal use, but shared here for anyone who finds it useful.

 Note this package is _not_ distributed through Atom's package library.
+You can install it by cloning it to `~/.atom/packages` (or symlinking from there to wherever your clone lives) and then enabling it from Atom preferences.